ThomasFirmin/zellij/docs/Advanced/neighborhood.rst

 Neighborhood
 ============

-Neighborhood objets are :ref:`addons` defining what a neighborhood is for a :ref:`var` via :ref:`varadd`, or a :ref:`sp` via :ref:`spadd`.
+Neighborhood objects are :ref:`addons` defining what a neighborhood is for a :ref:`var` via :ref:`varadd`, or a :ref:`sp` via :ref:`spadd`.

 .. code-block:: python